daniel-bar/Full-Stack-Roadmap/README.md

 # Full-Stack-Roadmap
-How to become a web Full Stack Developer?
+How to become a Full Stack Developer?

+I'm going to focus on web development.

-Firstly you have to know English, if you don't go learn English and comeback :).
+Firstly you have to know English, if you don't, go learn English and comeback :).

 I'm going to talk about the following ways for becoming a developer: